rohankalbag/chatter-box/README.md

 # spammer
-A library to spam whatsapp
+A library to spam whatsapp.
 keep web whatsapp running, use the contents of this to spam chats on whatsapp